animre/End-to-end-API-Workshop/workshop/LabGuide100.md

 ================
 ## Introduction

 It's often hard to see how an API will be used until you have the chance to code against it.
-That's why we are using Apirary which allow you to design and modify your API simultaneously.
+That's why we are using Apirary in this workshop which allow you to design and modify your API in a real time manner.
 You can learn more information of Apirary and sign up for a free developer account at http://apiary.io.

 ## Objectives
 - Create an Apiary account and login